 Now, people working from home can also reap the benefits of coworking by connecting virtually or buying a virtual membership at a coworking space.
 It has also become necessary as many people are staying at home due to the pandemic or other reasons.
 Below we look into the various virtual events ideas coworking space managers can host at their hubs to provide their virtual members with the biggest workspace benefit, which is an active and supportive community.

 Isn't it best to start the work along with your favorite peers?
 It is nice to log in at the same time and have a pep talk with the buddies.
 There is no need for a lengthy banter, but a brief gesture would do.
 A group chat or a short virtual meeting gives community vibes and happiness.
 And, when you begin the day well, you are likely to be enthusiastic throughout.
-Thus, virtual greetings in the mornings can enhance members’ productivity.
+Thus, even such small virtual team building activities as virtual greetings in the mornings can enhance members’ productivity.

 It is likely that in the present covid times, children are at home too.
 Children require attention, and at times, parents can be too tired.
 It is advisable to give space to children as part of work.
 For example, they can have virtual story sessions, fancy dress competitions, etc. You can use an extension cord to plug in additional devices like a mic, piano, etc. They get a chance to bond with children outside their school.